Same sex marriage (SSM) in Nevada

 The Supreme Court rejected the Coalition's petition on 2013-JUN-27 at the end of the Court's session -- one day after the Court handed down its rulings in the federal DOMA case United States v.
 Windsor, and California's Proposition 8 case Hollingsworth v.
 Perry.
 4

 The Hawaiian case Jackson v.
 Abercrombie and the Nevada case Sevcik v.
 Sandoval are very similar.
 Both involve multiple same-sex couples being denied the right to marry.
 Both have lost at the District Court level.
-Both are arguing for marriage equality on the basis of the 14th Amendment to the U.S. Constitution.
-Both are before the 9th U.S. Circuit Court of Appeal at the same time.
+Both are arguing for marriage equality on the basis of the equal protection clause in the 14th Amendment to the U.S. Constitution.
+Both are being appealed before the 9th U.S. Circuit Court of Appeal at the same time.

 One option would have been to consolidate the two cases into one.
 However Lambda Legal, on behalf of the 8 plaintiffs in the Nevada case asked the Ninth Circuit to treat the two cases in parallel:

 - To have both cases heard by the same panel of the Court of Appeals.